ArifAhmed1995/ecommerce_sdxl/README.md

 ## Limitations and Further Improvements

 This workflow is mainly to explore a concept and not meant to be productizable.
-The generation is not always successfull and will generate unreal hand grips a lot of times.
-However, depending on the item and it's placement on canvas a successfull generation usually happens between 30% to 80% of the time.
+The generation is not always successful and will generate unreal hand grips a lot of times.
+However, depending on the item and it's placement on canvas a successful generation usually happens between 30% to 80% of the time.

 Improvements